LucidtechAI/las-docs/reference/restapi/README.md

 ## Changelog

+### 2021-09-08

+- Updated Login UI
+- API key is no longer needed

 ### 2021-08-18

 - Fixed a bug preventing a transition execution from starting for transitions with the docker type
 - Added GET /datasets/:id
 - Extended the period in which temporary credentials are valid upon first time invitation to Typenode or Flyt from 30 days to 90 days